davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/README.md

 * 50% theory, 50% hands on
 * Language: Python

-## Objectives of the training
+## Objectives of the training is to learn:
-* Learn basic concepts of Apache Spark and distributed computing
+* Basic concepts of Apache Spark and distributed computing
-* Learn how to use DataFrame API in Spark for ETL jobs or ad hoc data analysis
+* How to use DataFrame API in Spark for ETL jobs or ad hoc data analysis
-* Learn how the DataFrame API works under the hood
+* How the DataFrame API works under the hood
 * How the optimization engine works in Spark
 * What is happening under the cover when you send a query for execution
 * How is Spark application executed